Program overview

 • Intensive instruction in key areas such as listening, speaking, reading, and writing.

-• Concentrated study in grammar, vocabulary, pronunciation, and technical English.
+• Concentrated study in grammar, vocabulary, pronunciation, and communication skills.

-• Bridging program in the final level, combining EAP study with an academic credit course.
+• A Bridging program in the final level, combining EAP study with a 3 credit-hour academic course.

 Featured Experiences

-• Bridging Program: This final level combines EAP study with a credit course, allowing students to transition smoothly into their academic programs.
+• Bridging Program: Combines EAP study with an academic credit course, allowing students to start their degree without needing to take an official language proficiency test.

 Career Options

-• Academic Advisor: Assist students in navigating their educational paths and provide guidance on course selection and career options.
+• Academic Advisor: Assist students in navigating their academic paths and provide guidance on course selection and career planning.

-• Language Instructor: Teach English as a second language to non-native speakers in various educational settings.
+• ESL Teacher: Teach English as a second language to non-native speakers in various educational settings.

-• Content Writer: Create written content for websites, blogs, and marketing materials, requiring strong language skills and creativity.
+• Content Writer: Create written content for educational materials, websites, and publications, focusing on clarity and engagement.

 • Research Assistant: Support academic research projects by conducting literature reviews, data collection, and analysis.